 This meter has been accuracy tested and certified for by the State of California Department of Weights and Measures.
 It is California Type Approved and meets California standards for revenue grade metering.
 Many other states accept California Type Approval for their metering requirements.

-This meter uses our full range of compact Current Transformers (you cannot meter electricity without at least one of these).
-The CT ratio can be set internally in the meter in order for it to work with up to 5000 amp CTs (no multiplier needed).
+This meter uses our full range of compact Current Transformers (it cannot meter electricity with out at least one).
+The CT ratio can be set internally to work with up to 5000 amp CTs (no multiplier needed).

 Use 1 CT for 120 volt single phase North American, or 230 volt 2-wire foreign systems

-These meters are also supported by our revolutionary EKM Push system.
+These meters are also supported by our revolutionary EKM Push3 system.
 This is our cloud-based, plug-and-play, meter data solution.
 We are really excited about this new system, and recommend it for most remote reading applications that use our Omnimeter models.
-EKM Push users can also take advantage of Encompass.io, which is our free online dashboard and meter management suite.
+Push3 users can also take advantage of Encompass.io, which is our free online dashboard and meter management suite.